Jamaal Charles: 2006 season

 In the 2006 season, the Longhorns' rushing offense dropped significantly from the prior year going from 274.9 yards per game to 162.6 yards per game.
 Despite the down year for the rushing offense and sharing the backfield with Selvin Young, Charles's production remained consistent compared to his freshman year.
 He went over 100 rushing yards once, which was against in-state rival Rice in the Longhorns' third game, a 52–7 victory.
 He found the endzone on the ground twice on November 11 against Kansas State in a 45–42 loss.
-He had a 72-yard touchdown reception from quarterback Colt McCoy in the 2006 Alamo Bowl 26–24 victory over Iowa.
+He had a 72-yard touchdown reception from quarterback Colt McCoy, which was the 4th longest reception in school history and the 5th longest offensive play in a bowl game in school history at the time, in the 2006 Alamo Bowl 26–24 victory over Iowa.
 Overall, he finished with 831 rushing yards, seven rushing touchdowns, 18 receptions, 183 receiving yards, and one receiving touchdown.

+He was named 2nd Team Academic All-Big 12 and was named 2nd Team All-Big 12 by the media.

 2007 season

 In the summer prior to the 2007 season, some observers believed he was the fastest college running back in the upcoming season.
 CBS SportsLine said, "Track star Jamaal Charles has the potential at running back to enjoy a break-out season and possesses the kind of breakaway speed that lead to an 80-yard rush and a 70-yard catch last season."
 Athlon Sports remarked, "Over the last two years, running back Jamaal Charles has run for 1,702 yards at 6.2 yards per carry with 18 touchdowns despite starting only four games.
 He has the job to himself and should have a breakout year."